AriFordsham/GHCWiki/building/hadrian/quick-start.md

 - `--verbose`: run Hadrian in verbose mode.
 In particular this prints diagnostic messages by Shake oracles, useful when debugging hadrian.

+- `--docs[=TARGET]`: strip down docs targets to build (possible values: `none`, `no-haddocks`, `no-sphinx[-{html, pdfs, man}]`).

 - `--test-compiler[=TEST_COMPILER]`: use the given compiler (default is stage2) for running the testsuite, when executing the `test` target. `TEST_COMPILER` can be `stage1, stage2` or even the path to some arbitrary ghc executable.

 - `--only[=TESTS]`: only run the given test cases, e.g `--only="T123 T456"`.

 - `--skip-perf`: skip performance tests.

+- `--only-perf`: only run performance tests.

 - `--test-speed[=SPEED]`: `fast`, `slow` or `normal` (Normal by default).
 They respectively correspond to `make fasttest`, `make slowtest` and `make test`.

-- `--summary[=TEST_SUMMARY]`: where to output the test summary file.
+- `--summary[=TEST_SUMMARY]`: where to output the textual testsuite summary

 - `--test-way[=TEST_WAY]`: only run these test ways, e.g `--test-way=threaded2`.

+- `-a` or `--test-accept`: accept new output of tests (by updating the appropriate `.stdout`/`.stderr` files)

+- `--test-verbose[=TEST_VERBOSE]`: a verbosity value between 0 and 5.
+0 is silent, 4 and higher activates extra output from the testsuite driver.

+- `--summary-junit[=TEST_SUMMARY_JUNIT]`: where to output the XML test summary file (JUnit format)

+- `--test-root-dirs[=DIR1:[DIR2:...:DIRn]]`: directories to scan for `all.T` files, in which all our tests are declared (default: all directories).

+- `-k` or `--keep-test-files`: keep all the files generated when running the testsuite.

+Hadrian can also take user settings as CLI arguments, see [the documentation](https://gitlab.haskell.org/ghc/ghc/blob/master/hadrian/doc/user-settings.md#key-value-and-key-value-style-settings) for more details about them.

 ## User settings

-The equivalent of `mk/build.mk` in the make build system is the `hadrian/src/UserSettings.hs` module, where you can customise Hadrian to define a custom build flavour tailored to your needs, change the command line options passed to the various build tools under some specific circumstances, define new packages to be built, enable/disable profiling ways and much more.
+The Hadrian equivalent of `mk/build.mk` in the make build system is the `hadrian/src/UserSettings.hs` module, where you can customise Hadrian to define a custom build flavour tailored to your needs, change the command line options passed to the various build tools under some specific circumstances, define new packages to be built, enable/disable profiling ways and much more.
+Hadrian alternatively supplies a key-value style interface to those settings, allowing users to customise builds by specifying a few key-value expressions from the Hadrian command itself or a dedicated file, à là `mk/build.mk`.

-Hadrian has an entire document dedicated to this topic, with various examples.
-You can find it [here](https://gitlab.haskell.org/ghc/ghc/blob/master/hadrian/doc/user-settings.md).
+Both approaches are documented with various examples [here](https://gitlab.haskell.org/ghc/ghc/blob/master/hadrian/doc/user-settings.md).